Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### On Demand Decision Making

-On demand decision making allows agents to request decisions from their brains only when needed instead of receiving decisions at a fixed frequency.
+On demand decision making allows agents to request decisions from their Brains only when needed instead of receiving decisions at a fixed frequency.
 This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions at the same time.
 This typically the case